How Much Does a Website Cost in Singapore in 2026?

 Bottom Line: What to Budget

-Monthly costs: $30–$50 for hosting and domain.
-Anything else is optional labor.
+Monthly costs: $30-$50 for hosting and domain.
+Anything else should be transparent labor.

 SEO and growth: This is separate.
 Good SEO work takes months and requires ongoing effort.
-That's $500–$2,000/month depending on your market, not a one-time cost.
-But it's worth it if you're serious about Google visibility.
+Expect it to start around S$1.2K/month and climb with competition and scope.
+It is not a one-time cost.

-If you're a Singapore SME with a straightforward business model, you don't need to spend $15,000 on a website.
+If you are a Singapore SME with a straightforward business model, you do not need to spend S$15K on a website.
 You need a clean, fast, professional site that works on mobile and ranks in Google.
-You can get that for under $1,500.
+You can get there from a much lower starting point with our web design services.

 Anything beyond that is nice-to-have.
 Build the basics first.
 Add the fancy stuff if it makes sense.